MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-sharing-app.md

 **If you have Microsoft Intune**: Because the RMS sharing app includes the Microsoft Intune App Software Development Kit, you have the following options:

 -   For devices that are enrolled by Intune, you can  deploy and manage the RMS sharing app for devices that run iOS and Android.
-For more information,  see [Control apps using mobile application management policies with Microsoft Intune](https://technet.microsoft.com/library/dn878026.aspx) from the Microsoft Intune documentation.
+For more information, see [Configure and deploy mobile application management policies in the Microsoft Intune console](intune/deploy-use/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console) from the Intune documentation.
 For Step 2, use the instructions to publish a policy managed app.

 -   For devices that are not enrolled by Intune, you can manage the RMS sharing app for devices that run Android.
-For more information, see [Create and deploy mobile app management policies with Microsoft Intune](https://technet.microsoft.com/library/mt627829.aspx).
+For more information, see [Create and deploy mobile app management policies with Microsoft Intune](intune/deploy-use/create-and-deploy-mobile-app-management-policies-with-microsoft-intune).